Published By Credit Suite at November 30th, 2015

 These are companies such as Visa and MasterCard.
 You must use your SSN and date of birth on these applications for verification purposes.
 For credit checks and guarantees, use your EIN instead.

-These are commonly MasterCard credit cards.
+So these are commonly MasterCard credit cards.

 Know what is happening with your credit.
 Make certain it is being reported and deal with any mistakes as soon as possible.
 Get in the practice of taking a look at credit reports.
 Dig into the details, not just the scores.